jimhigson/oboe.js/writing/main/5_Implementation.md

-transform-in-place "start with the working material in place and you step by step transform it into its final form" whereas software is created through intermediate proxies, and attempts to close this gap by merging programming with the results of programming [@humanize side8-9].
+transform-in-place "start with the working material in place and you step by step transform it into its final form" whereas software is created through intermediate proxies, and attempts to close this gap by merging programming with the results of programming [@humanize pp. 8-9].
 When we bring together the medium and the message the cost of small experimentation is very low and I feel that programming becomes more explorative and expressive.